MarineCast/toolkit-seascape/src/seascape/utils/README.md

 # Seascape utilities

-`utils` contains source-agnostic infrastructure; it does not own ecological rules or publish a feature family.
-Supported helpers are intentionally small and explicit.
+`utils` contains toolkit-internal infrastructure and shared habitat calculations.
+Habitat evidence, aggregation and publication helpers are owned jointly by the benthic/biogenic producers; they are not source-agnostic utilities or supported downstream APIs.
+See [API contracts](../../../docs/API.md).

-## Public helpers
+## Internal shared helpers

 - `artifacts`: staged `PublishedArtifact` capture, `stage_parquet_family`,
   `portable_artifact_path`, manifest-v3 construction and strict checksum validation.
 The durable